 GOLD MINING IN GREECE: STORIES OF RESISTANCE AND REPRESSION.

-Now the people from Skouries are bringing this discussion to London.
-Lazaros Toskas, member of the Struggle Coordinating Committee of Megali Panagia, will share stories of resistance and repression, of mining, rights and the politics of development.
+Lazaros Toskas, member of the Struggle Coordinating Committee of Megali Panagia, shares stories of resistance and repression, of mining, rights and the politics of development in Greece.

 Other speakers from Corporate Watch, Greece Solidarity Campaign and London Mining Network.